christianconnett/Fallback/README.md

 	width: 1rem;
 ```
 ### Px
-*Not to be used in stylesheets besides this one.*
+*Not to be used in stylesheets besides _fallback.scss*
 ```scss
 // SCSS
 	width: #{px(16)};